Legacy-Edition-Minigames/ModTools/README.md

-# LEB-ModTools
+# LEM-ModTools
-Custom content creation & installation tool for LEB
+Custom content creation & installation tool for LEM

 When using the datapack, please use 1.18.2 or above, please note it may be a while until LEB accepts 1.20 Content Worlds